What if awakening.

 You know,

-We're sitting on the train,
+We're sitting on the train watching.

-Allowing what needs to arise to do so in its own time.
+To do so in its own time.

-What needs to be acknowledged and seen to do so.
+What needs to be acknowledged and seen to do so?

 Some people sometimes call this choiceless awareness.

-So we have an awareness but we're not choosing to direct it in any particular way.
+But we're not choosing to direct it in any particular way.

 It's just fully open.